Ceyreste

-Ceyreste (/fr/; Ceiresta) is a commune located about 23 km (14.3 mi) east of Marseille in the department of Bouches-du-Rhône in the Provence-Alpes-Côte d'Azur region in southern France.
+Ceyreste (/fr/; Ceiresta or Ceirèsto) is a commune in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in southern France.
+It is located about 23 km (14.3 mi) east of Marseille, on the departmental border with Var, at La Cadière-d'Azur.

 Population

-Its inhabitants are called Ceyrestens in French.
+Its inhabitants are called Ceyrestens (masculine) and Ceyrestennes (feminine) in French.